The Pre-Professional Advising Office is exited to announce that we will be offering

 - Complete at least 50 hours of service-oriented volunteering.
 Volunteer with approved organizations that serve vulnerable or underserved populations.
-Submit signed documentation from your supervisor of fifty volunteer hours completed by December 3, 2021.
+Submit signed documentation from your supervisor of fifty volunteer hours completed by December 3, 2023, at 11:59pm.
 See below for more details on the volunteering.

-- Complete a 3-4-page essay that reflects upon your experiences during the program by
+- Complete a 3-page essay that reflects upon your experiences during the program by

 Structured Reflective Dialogue:

 The last session is mandatory and will give students a chance to discuss and reflect on the topics covered in the various presentations provided by the program.
 Students will break out into small groups on Zoom and will be given selected prompts to work through using the knowledge gained from the speaker series.
-You will receive more information on the Structured Reflective Dialogue session two weeks prior to the event.
+You will receive more information on the prompts for the session two weeks prior to the event.

-To earn Experiential Learning credit, you will need to complete 50 hours of volunteer work by December 3, 2021.
-You will volunteer with a service-oriented organization that provides resources and assistance to vulnerable populations.
-Reference this list to get an idea about the type of organization likely to be approved for volunteering opportunities.
-Email firstname.lastname@example.org with the name of the organization that you plan to volunteer with to confirm approval.
+To earn Experiential Learning credit, complete 50 hours of volunteer work by December 3, 2023.
+Volunteer with a service-oriented organization that provides resources and assistance to vulnerable populations.
+Reference this list of approved volunteer organizations below.
+You may submit screenshots from Give Pulse.
+DISCLAIMER: It can take a while to set up volunteering opportunities.
+Do not wait until the last minute.

 Click here for approved volunteering list.